Cecil Parkinson: Death

 Parkinson died from colorectal cancer at The London Clinic in Marylebone, London, on 22 January 2016.
 He left nothing in his will for his daughter Flora: in April 2017, it was reported that Sara Keays was preparing to sue Parkinson's estate to continue to gain support for her daughter's 24-hour care, for regular payments had ceased a few months after Parkinson died.

 Parkinson's daughter, Mary, was found dead at her home in Wandsworth on 10 December 2017, aged 57.
 Police did not treat the death as suspicious, and it was later reported that she had taken her own life.

 Charitable works

-He was one of the three Presidents of the UK-based charity Action on Addiction.
+He was one of the three presidents of the UK-based charity Action on Addiction.

 In the media

 Parkinson's affair with Sara Keays was a running joke in the satirical magazine Private Eye for over a decade (and on the satirical TV programme Spitting Image for nearly as long), with the magazine seldom passing up an opportunity to portray Parkinson as having a voracious sexual appetite.
+The relationship was the subject of a 2024 Channel 5 television documentary, A Very British Sex Scandal: The Love Child & the Secretary, aired from 1 May.

 He was interviewed about the rise of Thatcherism for the 2006 BBC TV documentary series Tory!
 Tory!
 Tory!